-Students on the Primary PGCE (EYFS/KS1 full-time) programme benefit enormously from the complementary skills and expertise of staff in partnership schools, EY settings and at the UCL Institute of Education (IOE).
+Students on the Primary PGCE (EYFS/KS1) programme benefit enormously from the complementary skills and expertise of staff in partnership schools, EY settings and at the UCL Institute of Education (IOE).

-The programme consists of three core modules, two at Master’s-level (level 7) and one at Undergraduate-level (level 6) and three school placements.
+The programme consists of three core modules, two at Master’s-level (level 7) covering Teaching and Learning and the subject specialism, and one at Undergraduate-level (level 6), plus three school placements.
 The programme is delivered via a combination of lectures, workshops, tutorials and self-study.
-Students will be supported though a virtual learning environment and will participate in school placements.
+Students will be supported though a virtual learning environment.
 Assessment is through assignments, presentations, audits, feedback and tutorials.
 A final assessment is based on a range of evidence including observations of teaching, assignments, subject knowledge development, professional conduct and responses to self-study.

-As part of the programme students will spend time in placement at a school or Early Years Centre, during which time their teaching experience will be supported by a tutor and mentor.
-Students will spend 120 days on placements.
+As part of the programme students will spend time in placement at a school or Early Years settings, during which time their teaching experience will be supported by a tutor and mentor.
+Students will spend up to 120 days on placements.